 Water is everywhere in Patagonia.
 Streams fall from the mountains into rivers and lakes.
 A boat trip takes us past icebergs the size of your house, floating gently by as we cruise towards a vertical wall of ice.
 As we get closer the scale of the glacier becomes more apparent until we are so close you can break off some ice for your G T!
 The lucky few will be in for a treat when blocks of ice sometimes fall from the glacier face.
 But remember when you hear the noise, you have already missed the sight.

 And the walking!
 Explore valleys and hills always with the Andean peaks as a backdrop.
 Light and shadow change constantly as southern winds drive clouds across the sun.
 Keep looking at the constantly changing views.
 Human impact on these mountains is minimal, the odd estancia (farm building) might catch your eye or perhaps a gaucho but this is nature at its wildest.

-For more manmade pleasures we have time in Buenos Aires, including all the sights and an unmissable tango night.
+During our stay in Buenos Aires we take in all the iconic sights and sounds including an unmissable tango night.

 We leave Torres del Paine and drive to Punta Arenas with time to look around before our flight to Santiago.
 We have a morning in Santiago allowing for a brief taste of a second iconic capital city.
 Our local guide will make sure we see the highlights.

 Literary buffs might be attracted to sites associated with Pablo Neruda, Chile's Nobel prize winning poet.

 See where this holiday travels to.

 In a modern tower in the neighbourhood of Retiro, the Hotel Dazzler San Martin is conveniently located a 4-minute walk away from General San Martín metro station and 2 km from Teatro Colón, the iconic opera house.